DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 }
 ```

-We also need to add one method in footer-mobile.component.ts to complete the footer toolbar to emit an event back to app.component when the user clicks on the 'more' button to tell app.component to open the sidenav.
+We also need to add one method in footer-mobile.component.ts so the footer toolbar can emit an event back to app.component when the user clicks on the 'more' button to tell app.component to open the sidenav.
 Be sure to add the associated @Output decorator.
 You will also need to add Output and EventEmitter to the import from @angular/core.

 ```typescript
 export class FooterMobileComponent implements OnInit {